Libertarianism: The Problem of Children

 This little topic has been brewing in my mind for a few months now.
 It all started when I got into a debate with my friend’s wife, who is a very intelligent, committed leftist, and who also happens to be a lawyer and former student of Austrian economics.
 Now, if you’ve ever tried to argue with a lawyer, you can understand my dilemma (especially since I was about 4 beers into the evening), and the fact that she knew and understood libertarian thought didn’t help me any.
 During the times that I was keeping the debate towards my own strengths, like Social Security and free-market economics, I think I was holding my own.
 Later, we got onto the topic of social freedoms, things such as smoking bans/etc. In some cases, these are harder to argue, but again, I think I was still holding my own (which, of course, could be the beer talking).

 But it all derailed when we started talking about seat belt laws, and specifically car seats.
-You see, by the very nature of libertarianism, a seat belt law is immoral.
+There’s a reason that seat belts are worn in cars and that is to try and prevent terrible things from happening if someone is in a car accident.
+But, there are too many car accidents that happen in this world, some of which are not the person’s fault.
+That’s why people can easily find a Car Accident Lawyer if needs be.
+However, you see, by the very nature of libertarianism, a seat belt law is immoral.
 Because the only person harmed when a seat belt is not worn is the driver, and a driver who gets behind the wheel without a seat belt is accepting the possible consequences of that action.
 Assuming, of course, that the driver is an individual, without ties or obligations to others.
 Is that still true, however, if the driver has a 5 year old child, or if that child is in the car?
 While it is obvious that person has a moral obligation to wear their seatbelt to ensure they are alive to care for their child, does that also mean that they have a legal obligation?
 We’re starting to head into hazy territory.
 And once we start talking about laws forcing parents to put their kids into car seats, we’ve hit the wall.
-Because as a libertarian, you are forced to either hold the line that parents should have the right to let their kids die in crashes, or you need to follow the slippery slope that if society has the obligation to force you to put your kid into a child seat, they also might have the obligation to force you to put your child into certain schooling, or to provide them with X and Y, or to deny them C and D?
+Car seats are there for a reason though, they provide better safety for your child.
+If you are looking for suggests for car seats then it might be worthwhile checking out something like this booster car seat.
+But going back to the law as a libertarian, you are forced to either hold the line that parents should have the right to let their kids die in crashes, or you need to follow the slippery slope that if society has the obligation to force you to put your kid into a child seat, they also might have the obligation to force you to put your child into certain schooling, or to provide them with X and Y, or to deny them C and D?